 This is post is about understanding how Craftsmanship fits with Agile and company culture.

-Adoption , Agile , Craftsmanship , Organizational Culture , Technical Practices
+Adoption , Agile , Agile in the Large , Craftsmanship , Organizational Culture , Technical Practices